I) Instructions to create the "Parameters.txt" file

 (End of file)

-Look at the coefficient of restitution and the way the parameters after IS_TESTING 1 were configured.
+Observe the coefficient of restitution and how the parameters after IS_TESTING 1 were configured.
 Ball 0 is programmed to collide with ball 1.